DecisionsDev/odm-docker-kubernetes/platform/eks/README.md

 Reference: https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_CreateDBInstance.html

 > NOTE:  Make sure to:
-> - Create the RDS database in the same cluster region for performance reason (mainly for Decision Center schema creation time)
+> - Create the RDS database in the same cluster region for better performance (mainly for Decision Center schema creation time)
-> - Take a PostgreSQL v13.X version (the command above creates a PG 13.7 instance at the moment)
+> - Take a PostgreSQL v13.X version (the command above creates a PostgreSQL 13.7 instance at the moment)
 > - Set up incoming traffic to allow connection from EKS (set vpc inboud rule to anywhere)

 Once the RDS PostgreSQL database is available, take a note of the database endpoint.
-It will be referred as `RDS_DB_ENDPOINT` in the next sections.
+It will be referred to as `RDS_DB_ENDPOINT` in the next sections.

 To secure access to the database, you must create a secret that encrypts the database user and password before you install the Helm release.